fsbondtec/kicad-mcp/README.md

 - **Design Rule Checking**: Run DRC checks using the KiCad CLI and track your progress over time
   - *Example:* "Run DRC on my power supply board and compare to last week" → Shows progress in fixing violations

-- **Path Visualisation in PCB File**: Generate visual representations of circuit Paths in PCB
-  - *Example:* "Can you mark this Path in my Project" → Displays a visual representation of the Path on one of the User Layers

-_ **schematic path visualisation in svg files**: generate visual representation of paths in schematic svg plotting _ *Example*: "Can you find the high voltage path through my project and highlight it in schematic?" -> plots with kicad cli all schematics in this project as svg, adds path to highlight those connections
+_ **schematic and pcb path visualisation in svg files**: generate visual representation of paths in schematic and pcb svg plotting
+  _ *Example*: "Can you find the high voltage path through my project and highlight it in schematic and pcb?" -> plots with kicad cli all schematics to svg and then all pcb layers in one svg file in this project, adds path to highlight those connections

 For more examples and details on each feature, see the dedicated guides in the documentation.
 You can also ask the LLM what tools it has access to!